 Cinque Terre Train Stations

-Each of the 5 villages of Cinque Terre are tiny, hence, the train stations of Cinque Terre reflect that.
+Each of the 5 villages of Cinque Terre is tiny, hence, the train stations of Cinque Terre reflect that.
 From south to north on the la Spezia-Levanto train connection you’ll find:

 Riomaggiore Train Station